Federal courthouse facade

 Who These Resources Are For

 After sentencing, many people struggle with uncertainty and are left trying to understand what comes next.
-These resources were created to help bring clarity to that moment.

 Individuals preparing for sentencing or surrender